All About Carob

 You’ll find carob in a variety of formats.
 Some of the most common ones are as follows.

-We get carob powder from the fruit’s outer pod.
+We get carob powder [paid link] from the fruit’s outer pod.

 Carob powder can be used as a straight substitute for cocoa or cacao powder.
 But, as you read above, it doesn’t taste quite the same as cocoa powder.

 The entire fruit is used to make carob molasses, a decoction made by boiling dried carob fruit and reducing the resulting liquid.

 In Lebanon, carob molasses was traditionally used as an alternative to sugar.
 Mixed and served with tahini or sesame paste, for example, it is still eaten as a dessert called dibs bi tahina – an Arabic version of peanut butter and jelly.

 Carob chips can be thrown into recipes in place of chocolate chips, but they won’t behave the same.
 Melting them successfully is a task achieved only through great difficulty, with careful timing, added oil, and the favor of the baking gods.
 Carob is simply not as fatty as chocolate and doesn’t respond the same way to heat.